RidgeRun/openfd/docs/attached-board.rst

 install U-Boot, and typically you would install Linux in [kernel] and some filesystem in [fs].

-Save your memory map to a file "nand-mmap.config", and we will supply it to the installer as a CLI argument.
+Save your memory map to a file "nand-mmap.config", and we will supply the filename to the installer as a CLI argument.

 .. hint:: There is a NAND partition for the "U-Boot environment".
 In the DM36x it typically starts at block 30 (see U-Boot's config variable